geverist/conversationrelay-starter-pack/README.md

 ### Call Connects but No Audio

 - Check WebSocket connection is established (see server logs)
-- Verify OpenAI API key has Realtime API access
+- Verify your LLM API key is working (test with curl)
+- Check server logs for errors in the `prompt` event handler
 - Ensure system prompt is configured in `config/system-prompt.js`

 ## 🤝 Contributing